Encroachment – adverse possession by long leaseholders

 It seems ‘obvious’ that in such a case, provided the lessee remains in possession for sufficient time to bar the landlord from taking proceedings to eject them, that the lessee should acquire title to the ‘adversely possessed’ land.

-• Nor, more importantly is it straightforward from a practical point of view, in terms of the relationship between the doctrine of encroachment and the ‘new style’ adverse possession regime established by ss.
-96-98 Land Registration Act 2002 and Schedule 6.
+Needless to say, the position is not that straightforward.
+The legal analysis is arcane and complex involving competing estoppels/presumptions which inter-relate in uncertain ways with the principles of limitation.
+But more importantly from a practical point of view, the relationship between the doctrine of encroachment and the ‘new style’ adverse possession regime established by ss.
+96-98 Land Registration Act 2002 and Schedule 6 is wholly unclear.
 This is particularly true if the adverse possessor is to be required to meet one of the limited criteria because a notice in Form NAP is served.

 Recent case law on encroachment and adverse possession